AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

    ![image2019-7-15_15-21-8](assets/image2019-7-15_15-21-8.png)

 1. Near the upper-right corner, select **[!UICONTROL Next]**.
-1. On the **[!UICONTROL Production]** page (3/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, if needed, fix the auto-populated production URI similar to how it was done on the previous **[!UICONTROL Staging]** page.
+1. On the **[!UICONTROL Production]** page (3/3 pages) of the **[!UICONTROL Create Experience Platform Tags Configuration]** window, if needed, fix the auto-populated production URI similar to how it was done on the previous **[!UICONTROL Staging]** page.
 1. Near the upper-right corner, select **[!UICONTROL Create]**.

-   Your new Experience Platform Launch Cloud Configuration is now created and listed next to your web site.
+   Your new Experience Platform Tags Cloud Configuration is now created and listed next to your web site.

-1. Select your new Experience Platform Launch Cloud Configuration (a check mark appears to the left of the configuration title when it is selected).
+1. Select your new Experience Platform Tags Cloud Configuration (a check mark appears to the left of the configuration title when it is selected).
 On the toolbar, select **[!UICONTROL Publish]**.

    ![image2019-7-15_15-47-6](assets/image2019-7-15_15-47-6.png)

-Currently, Experience Manager author does not support the integration of Dynamic Media Viewers with Experience Platform Launch.
+Currently, Experience Manager author does not support the integration of Dynamic Media Viewers with Experience Platform Tags.

 It is, however, supported in the Experience Manager publish node.
-Using the default settings of Experience Platform Launch Cloud Configuration, Experience Manager publish uses the production environment of Experience Platform Launch.
-As such, it is necessary to push Experience Platform Launch library updates from Development up to the Production environment each time during the test.
+Using the default settings of Experience Platform Tags Cloud Configuration, Experience Manager publish uses the production environment of Experience Platform Tags.
+As such, it is necessary to push Experience Platform Tags library updates from Development up to the Production environment each time during the test.

 It is possible to work around this limitation.
-Specify the Development or Staging URL of Experience Platform Launch library in the Experience Platform Launch Cloud configuration for Experience Manager publish above.
-Doing so makes the Experience Manager publish node use the Development or Staging version of Experience Platform Launch library.
+Specify the Development or Staging URL of Experience Platform Tags library in the Experience Platform Tags Cloud configuration for Experience Manager publish above.
+Doing so makes the Experience Manager publish node use the Development or Staging version of Experience Platform Tags library.

-See [Integrate Experience Platform Launch and Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform-launch/overview.html#integrations) for more information about setting up Experience Platform Launch Cloud Configuration.
+See [Integrate Experience Platform Tags and Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform-launch/overview.html#integrations) for more information about setting up Experience Platform Tags Cloud Configuration.